snakcsse/amex-dining-restaurant-search/README.md

 2. **Create environment variables**

-   - Create a 'config.env' file in the Server directory and '.env.development' file in the client directory with the following variables:
+   - Create a 'config.env' file in the server directory and '.env.development' file in the client directory with the following variables:

-   #### Server: `config.env` File
+   #### server: `config.env` File

    ```env
     DATABASE=your-mongodb-url